RaihanHeggi/Monte-Carlo-Integral/README.md

 First Version Note
 - This Only Calculate Func = X so if you want change the function you can change the function func(x)
-- This dont have Graph Output (Still on Process)
+- This project don't produce output (Still on Process)

 Hope your Enjoy
 FYI you need to Import Numpy,Math Library